garrandall/popular-music-data/tracks/i-can-t-wait-deniece-williams.md

 I tell you that I can't wait
 To spend another lazy night
-In my baby's arms, ooh, ooh
+In my baby's arms, oh oh
 I tell you that I can't help it
 I just can't help it

-Ooh, to be in my baby's arms
+Oh, to be in my baby's arms

 To be right here where I belong